dhardiman/Config/README.md

     "type": "Reference",
     "defaultValue": "red",
     "overrides": {
-      "greenScheme": "green"
+      "greenConfig": "green"
     }
   }
 }
 ```

-The `textColour` property will be `return red` for all schemes bar the `greenScheme` where it will be `return green`.
+The `textColour` property will be `return red` for all configurations bar the `greenConfig` where it will be `return green`.

 ### Enum
 This schema should be used for creating enums.